Everyone’s financial situation is unique, and we’re here to make sure cost does not get in the way of an exceptional education.

 We meet 100% of demonstrated financial need for admitted students.

-Once your eligibility for aid is determined, we’ll offer you a financial aid award.
-Awards range up to the full cost of attendance, including no-loan packages for families earning $75,000 or less.Learn More
+Once your eligibility for financial assistance is determined, we’ll provide you with a financial assistance offer.
+Offers range up to the full cost of attendance, including no-loan packages for families earning $75,000 or less.Learn More

-Once you begin the application process, a financial aid counselor will work individually with you to understand your unique circumstances and continue to support you throughout your undergraduate years.
+Once you begin the application process, a financial assistance counselor will work individually with you to understand your unique circumstances and continue to support you throughout your undergraduate years.